 Reporting to the Office of the Chancellor, University Relations is a team of marketing, communication and creative services professionals working to build awareness, affinity and support for UNCG.
 The UNCG community has compelling stories of faculty, staff, alumni and students driven to make meaningful contributions.
 We are the writers, designers, photographers, web developers and marketers who create and share those stories.

-Directed by associate vice chancellor for marketing and strategic communication Paul Mason and assisted by operations manager Sherri MacCheyne, the work that we do supports you in your own marketing communication efforts.
+Directed by interim vice chancellor for University Relations James Thornton and assisted by Associate Director Sherri MacCheyne, the work that we do supports you in your own marketing communication efforts.
 As brand ambassadors and experts on the university’s communication strategy, we are here to make sure you have the tools for creating successful marketing communication materials.
 Together, University Communications has earned more than 25 awards from the Council for Advancement and Support of Education (CASE), The International Academy of Visual Arts, the American Advertising Federation and the University Photographers’ Association of America among others.
 Take advantage of the resources we have developed to help you achieve your goals.

 The University Relations Communication Guidelines can help you leverage UNCG’s strategic messaging and navigate communication channels to best position your news and stories with audiences.
 If you have a news or story idea that you would like University Communications to consider, please complete the news/story submission form.